riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  with cofactor 12.
 This group provides below 80-bit security against DLP, and so is unfit for most use today.
+For example, at a rate of about 250 EHz, the Bitcoin network computes more than 2^90 hashes per year {{BlockchainHashrate}}.

 The group is completely broken in practical terms by the {{JV11}}
  attack on curves over F_{2^155} as a degree-5 extension field over